Meaning Embedded in material

-I am pleased to spend my sabbatical in fall of 2017 completing a visual study of Northern Plains Indian art and design from the Object Collections of the National Museum of the American Indian in Maryland, followed by a responsive series of studio works.
-My research methods will include onsite drawings in the collections and comparative collages made from photography of the objects (when permitted).
+In the fall of 2017 I completed a visual study of Nitsitapii (Blackfoot) art and design from the Object Collections of the National Museum of the American Indian in Maryland, followed by a responsive series of studio works.
+My research methods included onsite drawings in the collections of objects including bags, dresses, shirts and moccasins.
+The drawings that I generated analyzed the formulation of pattern units and repetition structure.
+I also examined materiality in several media of interest including quilling, beading, embroidery, and dress construction.

 Everyday creativity in mother-makers